 There were other unexpected rewards as well.

-This is another topic on which he shows some reluctance to speak out.
+This is a topic on which he shows some reluctance to speak out, but he’s getting braver about it.

-It’s time for some of these larger organizations to start speaking for people like me, the behind-the-scenes people, the way they do for others who are more in the public eye.”
+It’s time for some of these larger organizations to start speaking for people like me, the behind-the-scenes people, the way they do for others who are more in the public eye.
+Everybody above the line gets protection, but we [behind-the-scenes personnel] do not, and it’s time that we do.
+We need protection from agents who drop you, or employers that let you go because you are openly gay.”

 Still, his professional career has hardly been destroyed.